 Dolomites: in my view, the most beatiful mountains in the world!
 Bressanone, Ortisei, Corvara, Cortina.
 Indian Summer in October – November, gorgeous colors, fantastic sky slopes from December to April, great trails in the summer time..

-The International Expo ended in October 2015, but Milan is still a good place to use as a hub to visit it’s many attractions and the surrounding towns.
+Milan is a good place to use as a hub to visit it’s many attractions and the surrounding towns.
 Main highlights would be:

 - Milan, Italian bustling capital of fashion, culture and business